DolphyWind/Shooter-Game-2/docs/GlyphDocumentation.md

 # Glyph
-Export `sf::Glyph` API to Lua. `sf::Glyph` is a structure that describes a glyph.
+Exports `sf::Glyph` API to Lua. `sf::Glyph` is a structure that describes a glyph.

 ### Operators
 `==`: Checks whether the two glyphs are equal.